delphi-blocks/wirldocs/docs/structure.md

 ![Postman WiRL Collection](/postman-collection.png){class=center}

-With this collection you can test right away the WiRL code of the Demos!
+Now, using this collection you can test right away the WiRL code of the Demos!

 ## The `Tests` folder